Hannie Schaft: Arrest and death

 Although Schaft's supposed final words became famous, they were never confirmed.
 A Dutch World War II historian said a search through the Dutch archives does not ever mention Schaft saying "I shoot better!"
 During a post-war interrogation, Kuiper said he had been talking to Schaft when he suddenly heard a gunshot after which she cried out in pain and started shaking.
 Realizing that Schmitz had only grazed her, Kuiper took out his submachine gun and fired a burst at Schaft, after which she immediately collapsed.
 One of the shots hit her in the head, killing her.
-It was the Dutch novelist Theun de Vries who added Hannie Schaft's last words as a poetic license in his book The Girl With the Red Hair (Het meisje met het rode haar, 1956).
+It was the Dutch novelist Theun de Vries who added Schaft's last words as a poetic license in his book The Girl With the Red Hair (Het meisje met het rode haar, 1956).

 On 27 November 1945, Schaft was reburied in a state funeral at the Dutch Honorary Cemetery Bloemendaal.
 Members of the Dutch government and royal family attended, including Queen Wilhelmina, who called Schaft "the symbol of the Resistance".